SameerRajJoshi/wtform/README.md

 Use in a Virtual Environment

 Use:
-pip3 install -r requirements.txt #installs all requirements to run the project
+pip3 install -r requirements.txt #installs all requirements to run the app.